Devesh1745/Cricket-Equipments-Sales-Dashboard/README.md

 ## Top Insights:

--Sales and profits peak in November and December, likely due to cricket tournaments or holiday demand.
+-Sales and profits peak in March to may, likely due to cricket tournaments or holiday demand.

--Sales dip in February and March, signaling an opportunity for targeted campaigns during these months.
+-Sales dip in February and June, signaling an opportunity for targeted campaigns during these months.

 -Cricket Balls dominate the market, followed by Batting Gloves 13% and Wicket Keeping Gloves 12%.